Martha Louise Morrow Foxx: Piney Woods Country Life School

 Foxx was instrumental in founding the Mississippi Blind School for Negroes on the Piney Woods School campus in April 1929.
 Initially called the "house mistress," she later held the title of principal.

 In 1945, Helen Keller visited the Piney Woods School and appeared before the state legislature to appeal for funding.
-In 1950, the new Mississippi School for the Blind for both white and African American students was completed and moved to its new location on Capers Street in Jackson, Mississippi where Foxx was the principal.
+In 1950, the new Mississippi School for the Blind for African American students was completed and moved to its new location on Capers Street in Jackson, Mississippi where Foxx was the principal.

 Laurence C. Jones, who founded the Piney Woods School in 1909, said of Foxx, "She ministered, not only to their intellectual needs, but to their moral and spiritual needs as well."
 Jones described Foxx's relationship to her charges as like that of a mother.
 She taught students domestic skills, how to make mats and cane seating, and music.
 "She developed in all her students’ self-reliance so that they could eagerly look forward to the time when they could support themselves out in the world," Jones said.
 As early as 1920 music groups performed across the South and Eastern U.S. on tours to gain support for the school.

 Jones asked Foxx to help organize a blind quartet known as the Cotton Blossom Singers, who recorded for Alan Lomax in 1937, and after their graduation became famous as the nucleus of the Five Blind Boys of Mississippi.

 Foxx retired from her job as principal in 1969, saying "I've enjoyed everything connected with teaching.
 It has been my whole life".